Skip to content

 The national patient charity strongly supports and encourages the appointment of Aortic Specialist Nurses to meet the long-term needs of families affected by aortic dissection in the future NHS.

-Read this article in the British Journal of Cardiac Nursing by Emma Hope, an Aortic Specialist Nurse at Southampton, which provides more detail about the role of the Aortic Specialist Nurse and its value to patients.
+Read this article in the British Journal of Cardiac Nursing by Emma Hope, which provides more detail about the role of the Aortic Specialist Nurse and its value to patients.